 Industry-leading customer service begins and ends with great people.
 Hiring staff who can present your hotel in the right light is vital when it comes to having a smooth-running, impressive experience for guests.
 Members of the team who make processes work behind the scenes, those who keep the hotel standards up and the front of house staff can all make or break customers’ experiences.

-While many skills can be taught or picked up, the following factors will help you to hiring hotel staff that are more than competent and can take business to the next level.
+While many skills can be taught or picked up, the following factors will help you to ensure you are hiring hotel staff that are more than competent, offer quality service and help take the business to the next level.

 Hiring hotel staff that will benefit your brand